rupertl/gridlock/tutorial/README.md

 ```

 The output is in `ELIZA.json` and if you take a quick look you can see
-the values it has chosen for each page:
+the values it has chosen for each page: The grid spacing is the same
+for each page, but the x and y offsets can differ.

 ```
     "ELIZA-006": {